modelingevolution/micro-plumberd/README.md

 }
 ```

 Implementing a processor is technically the same as implementing a read-model, but inside the Given method you would typically invoke a command or execute an aggregate.

-## Features

-### Aggregates

-### Read-Models
+A process would subscribe persistently.

+### Read-Model with EF (EntityFramework)

 Let's analyse this example: